6 reasons why Presales need to do Value Engineering

 Increase the win rate

 VE is very powerful in getting the executive sponsorship that you need to win a deal.
-I found it a key differentiator in the eyes of my customer when they compare us to the competition.
+I found it a key differentiator in the eyes of my customers when they compare us to the competition.
 It gives your champion the best tool to advocate for your solution.

 Expand the deal size